GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 5. To define requirements, select Edit, then Requirements, then search for the requirement quest on the right hand side with the quest ID or the title.
 Select + to add the quest to the requirements.
 The eye symbol lets you select if the connection is always shown/always hidden/only shown with hovering over or shift.
 Ideally you want to show dependencies but avoid always shown if it leads to excessive line crossing.
 You can right-click a quest and click "Copy Quest ID" to copy it to your clipboard.
 6. Select Open and open the quest for editing.
 7. Select Edit, then you will see the Quest Name and Description.
 When editing the quest Description text hit Aa to get a large window.
 Hit Enter two times once you have a few lines of data.
 This breaks up the text and makes it easier to read.
 Keep in mind that quest names in the GT Tier tabs are color coded.
-8. Use RED and potentially add "NOTE:" before important information.
-8. Use Dark Aqua for tips by the questbook author.
-9. Form the Edit Quest window, select Tasks to add new tasks.
+8. Form the Edit Quest window, select Tasks to add new tasks.
-10. For Tasks we usually use several optional retrieval and one retrieval.
+9. For Tasks we usually use several optional retrieval and one retrieval.
 Other options are possible too but should only be used for a good reason.
-11. There are many more things to finetune: you can toggle if NBT data should matter, can delete parts of the NBT data of the required item, can allow for oredict substitutes, etc. For example, in a bee quest you should delete all NBT data except for the species and then make sure ignoreNBT is set to false.
+10. There are many more things to finetune: you can toggle if NBT data should matter, can delete parts of the NBT data of the required item, can allow for oredict substitutes, etc. For example, in a bee quest you should delete all NBT data except for the species and then make sure ignoreNBT is set to false.
-12. Select Rewards to add rewards.
+11. Select Rewards to add rewards.
 You can add Choice where the user chooses between items on a list, or item where they get all the items.
 Generally try to reward similar amounts as other quests in that tab.
-13. If you click edit, advanced, Object, Object, you get more advanced properties about the quest.
+12. If you click edit, advanced, Object, Object, you get more advanced properties about the quest.
 For example you can change the cooldown if it should have one or toggle if the quest is a main quest.

 # Moving Quests